All Episodes

 What a lead.

-New legislative proposals responding to the scandal over a Dubai owned company's attempted takeover of major operations at some major U.S. This is totally wrong.
+New legislative proposals responding to the scandal over a Dubai-owned company's attempted takeover of major operations at some major U.S. is totally wrong, which touched off a political firestorm, are getting attention in Congress today.

 The multi-agency panel called a committee on foreign investment in the United States would be required to investigate any proposed transaction that involved a foreign government or critical infrastructure of the country.

-The president would be allowed to suspend or block a transaction if it's deemed a threaten or impair national security under the bill, which is expected to be approved by the Senate Banking Committee.
+The president would be allowed to suspend or block a transaction if it's deemed to threaten or impair national security under the bill, which is expected to be approved by the Senate Banking Committee.

 So we are still having conniptions over the port deal.

-And we still have members of Congress running, and I'll tell you why they're doing it, because they think you're demanding it.
+And I'll tell you why they're doing it, because they think you're demanding it.

 They think they're pandering once again.